PinkiePieExplosion/PinkiePieExplosion/README.md

 I love Tomadachi Life: Living the Dream, RDR2, Rick & Morty, COD (I use COD Mobile & I'm lvl 150 & I'm a Master I!), Smiling Friends, Pokémon, TWD, MHA, & probs more!
 I specifically like Negan, Rick, Daryl, and Lizzie from TWD!
 I like all the main characters in Smiling Friends (Pim, Charlie, Glep & Alan!) except Boss- he is a little too creepy for me

 My hyperfixation atm is TWD + Hoppers - specifically Negan, Rick, Daryl, and Lizzie!
 I have not watched a ton & have mostly seen them through TikTok edits!
-I also am fixated on Hoppers!
-Specifically, Mayor Jerry!
+I also am fixated on my Fez!

 Timezone: (UTC -04:00)